michelemiotti/porous-grid-sim/README.md

   is applied.
 If curve smoothing is applied, the overlap will be relatively smaller than the specified value.
 - `bevel_resolution`: This is the amount of segments used to approximate the curviness around the intersection points.
-Increasing this will make the curve smoother along the YZ plane.
 See `curve_smoothing_offset` for more information.
 - `wire_section_radius`: The radius of the wires.
 - `curve_bevel_resolution`: Given a section of a curve (a circle), this is the